Best Bivy Sacks To Keep You Safe In Freezing Temps

 There are both highly durable camping tents as well as emergency bags.
 So there’s no clear winner here.

-But look for a bivy with ripstop nylon to ensure it can handle the snags you’ll find in the great outdoors.
+But look for one with ripstop nylon to ensure it can handle the snags you’ll find in the great outdoors.

 Weight